-In September 2013, the Federal Trade Commission fined a debt collector $1 million for FDCPA violations involving text messaging, but not directly because of the text messages.
+In September 2013, the Federal Trade Commission agreed on a $1 million settlement with debt collector charged for FDCPA violations involving text messaging, but not directly because of the text messages.

 In this particular lawsuit, the company was fined for failing to identify themselves as debt collectors rather than for the text messages themselves.
 The FTC did not directly address text messaging as a form of communication, which may indicate that it's an acceptable method for contacting debtors as long as FDCPA rules are followed.